isatyamks/shl/README.md

 ## Limitations and Future Enhancements

-- LLM dependency on local Ollama instance (consider cloud-based alternatives for production)
+- LLM dependency on local Ollama instance - requires Ollama to be installed and running locally (consider cloud-based alternatives for production deployment)
 - Static keyword normalization mappings (could benefit from learned embeddings)
 - Fixed scoring weights (could be optimized through hyperparameter tuning)
 - No caching layer for frequent queries